 Terribly difficult and you’re asking the wrong person!

-I’ve been teaching 20+ hours a week in a challenging environment for around 15 years and last year I realized I was on a fast road to a bad end.
+I’ve been teaching 20+ hours a week in a challenging environment for around 15 years and last year I realised I was on a fast road to a bad end.
 Too much physical demand, too adrenally charged, and not enough recovery, self-compassion or recharge.
 And there’s no sick pay if you’re a self-employed yoga teacher.

 So how?
 The obvious answer is Teach Less and go for higher value stuff – workshops, retreats, specialisms, teacher training.
 But the obvious problem with all of that is that every yogi and their dog is doing a bunch of that already and will copy whatever you do.